Two Princes: How a secret meeting signaled the UAE’s pull in Trump’s D.C.

 On April 24, 2017, the Wall Street Journal published an anti-Qatar op-ed signed by a retired Air Force general, Charles Ward.
 It turned out that Ward was part of the Circinus team that had pitched Saudi Arabia for security work.
 And Broidy had sent a draft of the piece to Nader three days before publication.

 That May, Broidy, who sometimes referred to Qatar as “the snake,” persuaded a U.S. think tank, the Foundation for the Defense of Democracies, to hold an anti-Qatar conference at the Fairmont Hotel in Washington.
-Broidy told the foundation’s CEO that the money for the conference did not come from a foreign government and that he had no contracts in the Gulf.
+Broidy told the foundation’s CEO that the money for the conference did not come from a foreign government and that he had no contracts in the Gulf at the time.

 The same day as the conference, the UAE was behind a series of hacks targeting Qatari news and social media sites.
 The Washington Post reported that disinformation was posted and attributed to Qatar’s emir, Sheikh Tamim Bin Hamad al-Thani–including false reports that the emir called Iran an “Islamic power” and said, “Hamas is the representative of the Palestinian people.”

-Note: Editor’s note: This story has been updated to reflect the subsequent division and sale of the Palm Beach estate.
-An earlier version of this story also contained several inaccuracies regarding Elliott Broidy which have been corrected and/or clarified.
-They are: